Võ Nguyên Giáp

-Giáp is regarded as a mastermind military builder; during the First Indochina War, he had transformed a "rag-tag" band of rebels to a "fine light-infantry army" fielding cryptography, artillery and advanced logistics capable of challenging the larger, modernised French Far East Expeditionary Corps and Vietnamese National Army.
-Giáp never attended any courses at any military academy, nor had any direct military training prior to WW2, and was a history teacher at a French-speaking academy.
-He also read and was Influenced by many historical leaders, such as Sun Tzu, George Washington, and Vladimir Lenin.
-Though, he personally cited T. E. Lawrence and Napoleon as his two greatest influences.
-He later earned the moniker "Red Napoleon" from some Western sources.
-Giáp was also a highly-effective logistician, and is recognized as the principal architect of the Ho Chi Minh trail, that brought weapons and men from North Vietnam south through Laos and Cambodia, which is recognised as one of the 20th century's great feats of military engineering.
+Giáp is regarded as a great military leader.
+During the First Indochina War, he transformed a disorganized band of rebels to a "fine light-infantry army" fielding cryptography, artillery and advanced logistics capable of challenging the larger, modernised French Far East Expeditionary Corps and Vietnamese National Army.
+Giáp, who in the 1930s had studied law and worked as a history teacher, had never received any military training prior to World War II.
+A highly-effective logistician, he was the principal architect of the Ho Chi Minh trail, the logistical network from North to South Vietnam, through the kingdoms of Laos and Cambodia, which is recognised as one of the 20th century's great feats of military engineering.

-Giáp is often credited with North Vietnam's military victory over the South Vietnam.
-Recent scholarship indicates other leaders had played more prominent roles, with former subordinates and later rivals Dũng and Hoàng Văn Thái later assuming a more direct military responsibility than Giáp.
-Nevertheless, he played a pivotal role in the transformation of the PAVN into "one of the largest, most formidable" mechanised and combined-arms fighting force capable of defeating the Army of the Republic of Vietnam (ARVN) in conventional warfare.
+Giáp is often credited with North Vietnam's military victory over the United States and South Vietnam.
+Recent scholarship cites other leaders as more prominent, with former subordinates and later rivals Dũng and Hoàng Văn Thái later having a more direct military responsibility.
+Nevertheless, he was crucial to the transformation of the PAVN into "one of the largest, most formidable" mechanised and combined-arms fighting force capable of defeating the Army of the Republic of Vietnam (ARVN) in conventional warfare.